FelipePukento/3D-PrintersHub/README.md

 ### Troubleshooting
 - If the script doesn't open the browser, try manually visiting `http://localhost:5000`.
 - Ensure `app.py` is correctly configured and executable.
+- Check that the scanned ports are within an active range.

 </details>